pcengines/apu2-documentation/docs/research/power-consumption-tests.md

 Test case is following:

 1. Power on RTE and power on apu3.
-2. Boot to Debian on apu3.
+2. Boot to Debian 10 (buster) with kernel 4.19 on apu3.
 3. Start measurements on RTE: constantly measure *bus voltage*, *current* and *input power* in 0.5 seconds time intervals and save them to text file.
 4. After 10 seconds from starting measurements, invoke `sysbench` command on